Early Miriam Haskell Seashell Brooch

 And finally, all of these elements were hand wired onto a pierced metal inner plate,

-These pieces are so unique, Some of my favorite Haskell pieces are the organic ones such as this piece.
+These pieces are so unique, Some of my favorite Haskell pieces are the natureones such as this piece.

 Very good vintage condition indicative to age